 Dr. Keith Marshall

 Unfortunately, in my loneliness and unhealthy need to be accepted, I started hanging out with friends in my neighborhood experimenting with drugs and alcohol.
-I also started working for a service company (something I did for many years on and off in management roles).
-In the beginning stages of my use of chemicals I felt that I was having fun.
-Drugs wiped away the pain of living with myself.
+I also started working for a Health care center as Housekeeping and Environmental Services Supervisor (something I did for many years on and off in management roles).
+In the beginning stages of my use of chemicals I was having fun, or so I thought.
+Drugs wiped away the pain of living with me.
 After about six months I began to get trapped into the powerful and insidious grip of addiction.
-I was trapped in fear and held “hostage” to the phenomenon of craving.
-I subsequently dropped out of college in my second semester.
+I was also trapped in my fears and feelings, and held “hostage,” to the phenomenon of craving and the obsession to use chemicals.
+Chemicals for a time wiped away the pain, something that was unbeknown to me, of living with myself.
+My continued fall into addiction forced me to drop out of college in my second semester.

 The addiction to drugs took me on a journey through hell on earth.
-I tried desperately for over 20 years, to break free from the grip of addiction, going in and out of treatment centers and churches, begging “God” for deliverance.
-My addiction to chemicals led me to many years of unemployment, loss of finances, homelessness, and sleeping in abandoned buildings and “drug” houses, and often hiding behind dumpster in the light of day because I was ashamed and homeless.
-I was in and out of jails, shot in the head point blank range and stabbed multiple times and left for dead based on being in the negative drug culture.
-Moreover, I suffered many other tragic and near-death situations.
+I tried desperately for over 20 years, to break free from the grip of addiction, by going in and out of treatment centers and churches, begging “God” for deliverance.
+My addiction to chemicals led me to many years of disruptions in employment, loss of finances, homelessness, and sleeping in abandoned buildings and “drug” houses.
+I was often hiding behind dumpster in the light of day because I was ashamed and homeless.
+Moreover, I went in and out of jails, was shot in the head at close range and stabbed multiple times (as a result being in the negative drug culture) and suffered many other tragic and near-death situations.

-Furthermore, my addiction caused so much hurt and pain in the lives of others, especially my family.
-Addiction robbed me of my self-esteem and self-worth, I ultimately became hopeless and suicidal.
-In the early 2000s, I had a very powerful spiritual experience that I know had to be an act of God that lifted the obsession to use drugs.
+Furthermore, my addiction to drugs caused so much hurt and pain in the lives of others, especially my family.
+Addiction robbed me of my self-esteem and self-worth, I became hopeless and suicidal.
+In the early 2000s, I had an enormously powerful spiritual experience that I know had to be an act of God that lifted my obsession to use drugs.
+This experience and many others are clearly described in my book “Fear to Freedom: From Dumpster to Doctor.”

-Earning my Professional Fitness Instructor and Trainer Certifications gives me a unique understanding of how to emphasize and integrate holistic health to patients.
-My areas of specialty are administration, psychoeducation, group and individual psychotherapy, family therapy and education, motivational speaking, life skills education, substance abuse counseling, communications skill training, twelve step education, cultural competence and health & fitness and nutrition consultation.
+My life and professional experiences, and my professional education, have given me a unique understanding of how to emphasize and integrate holistic health to the people I serve.
+My areas of specialty are administration, psychoeducation, group and individual psychotherapy, family therapy and education, motivational speaking, life skills education, substance abuse counseling, communications skill training, twelve step education, cultural competence training, health & fitness and nutrition education, and customer service skills.

 Donate to the foundation here.